The Revive Group Journey

 - You want to be a passionate, powerful member of the whole earth community, and a good ancestor for future generations.

-- You feel in your bones that this is your time.
+- You feel in your bones that this is your time to begin or deepen your apprenticeship with grief.

 - Your needs are more suited to therapy.
 I am a therapist and I will be holding the space but, although the nature of this work will be therapeutic, it is not therapy.
 If you’re not sure, please get in touch to discuss this.